Skip to Content Top

 During the remediation process, mold spores can become airborne, posing a risk to residents, particularly those with respiratory conditions, allergies, or weakened immune systems.
 In cases with widespread mold growth or where harmful varieties are present, such as toxic black mold, we strongly recommend temporarily vacating the premises to protect your health.

 Depending on the severity of the contamination and the techniques we need to employ to clear the mold, the process may take anywhere from a few hours to several days.
 Should you choose to stay, you will need to prepare yourself and your family for potential disruptions to your living conditions, such as noise, odors from cleaning agents, and limited access to certain areas of your home.
+Every situation is different.
+While we tend to err on the side of caution, we can recommend whether relocating is a good idea after reviewing the extent of your mold problem.

 Continue Reading Read Less